ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 ### GHGA Connector:
 The Connector performs initial file encryption and upload from the user's machine.
 In order to properly encrypt the file for a specific Data Hub, the Connector needs to contact the WKVS to obtain the appropriate Crypt4GH public key based on the storage alias assigned to the `ResearchDataUploadBox`/`FileUploadBox` created by the Data Steward.

+The Connector should also keep a list of SHA-256 checksums for each unencrypted file part, as well as the part size, and submit this information.
+To be clear, the part size is not submitted for each individual part, merely once as a top-level field in the request body.

 #### Work to be performed for the GHGA Connector
 - [ ] Fetch and use Data Hub public key for file encryption
+- [ ] Keep list of SHA-256 checksums for each unencrypted file part and submit with file part size

 ### FIS:
 The FIS straddles the border between the file services group and everything else, similar to the role played by the UOS.
 In the past, the FIS acted as a way to ingest file upload metadata and tell other services when a manually validated ("interrogated") file was ready for permanent storage.
 This had to be done as a temporary solution until the remote file upload and automatic file interrogation was implemented, which is the work proposed in this epic.